patrickfrey/mewa/doc/faq.md

 In the example **language1**, the context list used for resolving types of free identifiers is bound to the current scope.
-A "WITH" or "using" defines the context list for the current scope as a copy of the context list of the innermost enclosing scope if not defined yet and adds the type created from the argument of the "WITH" or "using" command to it.
+A "WITH" or "using" defines the context list for the current scope as a copy of the context list of the innermost enclosing scope and adds the type created from the argument of the "WITH" or "using" command to it.

 <a name="inheritance"/>